AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- This solution applies to over AWS Direct Connect, Azure ExpressRoute, and Internet.

-	- Will support Aviatrix Transit Gateway in GCP soon.
+	- Will support connecting to Aviatrix Transit Gateway in GCP soon.

 Topology
 ==================